BradenPelley/Client_Side_Programming/Client_Side_Programming/MIDTERM/README.txt

 The original tutorial demonstrates how to create a responsive slider using the Swiper.js library.

 My Improvement:
 I added an automatic sliding feature using Swiper’s auto play functionality.
-The cards now move every few seconds without user interaction.
-I also added a pause-on-hover feature.
-When the user hovers over the slider, the auto play stops, allowing them to focus on specific content.
+The cards now move every few seconds without any user interaction.
+I also added a pause-on-hover feature, which stops the auto play when the user hovers over the slider.
+It allows them to focus on the specific content.

 What I Learned:
 -How to use the Swiper.js library.